-Internal communication is a key aspect of successful organizational change.
+Internal communication is a key aspect of successful organisational change.
 The communication professional should ensure that key elements of the changes that are taking place are communicated with all staff of the city.

-Subphase 4.1, Step 2: Develop legal and regulatory instruments
+Sub-phase 4.1, Step 2: Develop legal and regulatory instruments

-A key input to this step is the legal assessment conducted during the municipal institutional assessment (Subphase 1.2) and during the legal stocktaking in the Develop strategic options and prioritization subphase (3.1).
+A key input to this step is the legal assessment conducted during the municipal institutional assessment (sub-phase 1.2) and during the legal stocktaking in the Develop strategic options and prioritisation sub-phase (3.1).